Renault ZOE reliability & safety

 This is yet another area where we recommend Iconic trim or above.
 While every ZOE gets airbags, an electronic parking brake and traction control, Iconic adds traffic-sign recognition (which beams the relevant speed limit onto the driver’s dials) and lane-keeping assistance.

 You have to go for top-spec GT Line to get autonomous emergency braking, though, which is disappointing, since most rivals get it as standard regardless of trim.
+And we've had reports that it'll be mid-2020 before even GT Line cars get it.
 While you do get a distance warning to tell you if you’re too close to the car in front, you don’t get adaptive cruise control or the semi-autonomous driving modes that the Nissan Leaf and Peugeot e-208 offer.